Herman Earl Jones -- Branchville

 BRANCHVILLE -- Herman Earl Jones, 64, of 388 Holly Hack Road, died July 5, 2021, at his residence, following an extended illness.

-Friends may call at the residence of his sister, Earnestine Brooks, 617 Project Road, Bowman, and at the funeral home.
+Friends may call at the residence of his sister, Earnestine Stokes, 617 Project Road, Bowman, and at the funeral home.

 The family will receive limited guests due to COVID-19.